 Martin McCourt is the former CEO of Dyson.

-Thereafter, he held a number of positions with various firms, including general manager for the audio visual division of Toshiba, UK national sales manager for Duracell, and four years as the managing director of Marcus Bohn Associates.
+Thereafter, he held a number of positions with various firms, including general manager for the AV division of Toshiba, UK national sales manager for Duracell, and four years as the managing director of Marcus Bohn Associates.

 Prior to joining Dyson, McCourt spent two years as international director and UK general manager for Pelikan, the German manufacturer of writing, office and art equipment.